deepomicslab/GCNFrame/README.md

 Epoch 14| Loss: 0.4019| Train accuracy: 0.9241| Validation accuracy: 0.8839
 Epoch 15| Loss: 0.3960| Train accuracy: 0.9342| Validation accuracy: 0.9161
 ```
+The model with best validation accuracy will be saved as GNN\_model.pt